moranpatrick/Graph_Theory_Timetable_Project/README.md

 ## Implementation<a name = "implementation"></a>
 Implementation of the database was broken down into three stages.
-1. Create The csv files
+1. Creating the csv files
-2. Creating Nodes
+2. Creating the Nodes
-3. Creating Relationships between the nodes
+3. Creating relationships between the nodes

 ###### Creating The CSV Files
 After some research online, I thought the best way to import data into the neo4j database, was with the use of csv files.